IuliaSTANA/composeAppDevCon/Part01/ANSWERS.md

         content = content
     )
 ```
+`Typography` and `Shapes` are named with `PascalCase` becuase they follow the [coding conventions](https://github.com/androidx/androidx/blob/androidx-main/compose/docs/compose-api-guidelines.md#singletons-constants-sealed-class-and-enum-class-values)

 #### Material theme

 Material theme properties are easily available by directly calling `MaterialTheme.colors.primary`
 or `MaterialTheme.typography.h5`.
-For customizing you can use the `LocalX` which
+For customizing you can use the `LocalTextStyle`/`LocalContentColor`/etc. API which
 are `CompositionLocal`
-types that reflect the style/color/typography/etc. at the call site:
+types that reflect the style/color/etc. at the call site:

 ```
 Text(text = plant.name, style = MaterialTheme.typography.h5)